BarshaC/GroupProjectKotlinCodepath/README.md

 - [X] Allow users to edit profile information through edit page
 - [X] Add streak page to track usage of the app
 - [X] Allowing users to add their ratings of workouts in the Streak page

-**Progress**
-- [] Creating demo and powerpoint
+- [X] Creating demo and powerpoint

 **Required Features**

 * User can register for an account
-* User can pick their habits like how frequently they are going to use the app.
 * User can click on the muscles and they can see in details about techniques for those particular workout
 * Streaks page which keeps track if the user is using the app frequently
-* Settings (General, changing username,email)
+* Users can access their profile page to view their details
+* Users can edit their details however they like.

 **Stretch Features**

+* User can pick their habits like how frequently they are going to use the app.
 * User can take picture of their workout success and save it for themselves.
 (Not sharing/ not a social)
 * Youtube recommendations about what particular workout they are interested in
 * Share progress with others